rdebusscher/microstream-helidon-patterns/integrated/dataMP/README.md

 ## Start the application with Docker

-The MicroStream storage directory is mapped into the container so that data is not lost
+The MicroStream storage directory is mapped into the container so that data is not lost.

 ```
 docker run --rm -v microstream-data:/helidon/microstream-data -p 8080:8080 demo:latest